Sathyaseelanj/4Bit_Adder_nclaunch_sim/README.md

 	tcsh (Invokes C-Shell)

 	source /cadence/install/cshrc (mention the path of the tools)

-      (The path of cshrc could vary depending on the installation destination)

 	After this you can see the window like below
 ![sathya](https://github.com/Sathyaseelanj/4Bit_Adder_nclaunch_sim/blob/main/Screenshot%20(46).png)